 Summary: Your end-of-the-school-year checklist for students with diabetes should include: gathering diabetes supplies, thanking the school nurse, and taking stock of any updates that might be needed in your student with diabetes’ 504 plan.

 School ends this week for our family.
 I know this may be too late for some of you, but as I made a mental note of things I needed to take care of at school this week regarding my child’s diabetes, I thought I would share some of my to-do list with you.

 If you are like us, you have a gazillion diabetes supplies stored at school.
 Time to schlep all that stuff back home.

 We have “low kits” stashed in several locations throughout the school including the PE office and the art and library area.
-We also have larger kits in the classroom and music room (that’s in a separate building) that have everything she might need in the event of a lock down.
+We also have larger kits in the classroom and music room (that’s in a separate building) that have everything he might need in the event of a lockdown.

 And save those expired glucagon kits.
 You can use them to train teachers and staff at the beginning of the next school year.

 Don’t forget to thank the school nurse.

 I feel it’s important to thank the school nurse for keeping my child safe and for helping him manage his diabetes during the school year.